 Chapman Brook boasts some of the best growing sites in the region.
 The undulating slopes help to create wines of uncompromised freshness.
 The 40 hectare Chapman Brook Vineyard is located 20 km south east of the Margaret River township with a predominantly easterly aspect and some south east and north east slopes.
 Varying depths of sandy loam topsoil overlie ironstone gravel with varying degrees of heavy clay subsoil.

 This vineyard was planted in the early 1990s, mostly to white varieties - sauvignon blanc, semillon, chardonnay and viognier.
-The Mendoza chardonnay clone is planted here along with some newer clones of the main varieties.
+The GinGin chardonnay clone is planted here along with some newer clones (5, 76 and 95) of the main varieties.
 Vertical shoot positioning is used throughout this challenging vineyard with 2 m vine spacing and row spacing and unilateral cordons.

 Crossroads Vineyard is our youngest site, but also one of our strongest performers.
 Planted in 2003, its ancient lateritic soils are home to sauvignon blanc, semillon, and chardonnay, as well as shiraz and small amounts of petit verdot, zinfandel and grenache.